nordic-rse/nordic-rse.github.io/content/events/2020-online-get-together/fair-principles.md

 stories on challenges/solutions related to computational reproducibility – e.g
 experiences from trying to rerun an analysis on a new system or training/supporting others in reproducible practices.
-Ultimately being able to drafts some tips/tricks or a checklist of things to consider to address common pain-points.
+Ultimately being able to draft some tips/tricks or a checklist of things to consider to address common pain-points.

-Some work on surveying the field is being done in the the Research Data Alliance (RDA), FORCE 11 and ReSA etc. but it would probably be an interesting discussion to have with a Nordic RSE perspective.
+Some work on surveying the field is being done in the Research Data Alliance (RDA), FORCE 11 and ReSA etc. but it would probably be an interesting discussion to have with a Nordic RSE perspective.